RateCity.com.au

 Delayed reporting

-Promptly reporting a claim is essential.
+Promptly reporting a claim is important.
 Delays in reporting incidents can result in claim denials, as insurers may argue that you failed to fulfil your obligation to notify them in a timely manner.
-Report any incidents, such as theft, vandalism, or damage to your property, as soon as they occur.
+To minimise your risk of claim denials, report any incidents, such as theft, vandalism, or damage to your property, as soon as they occur.

 Unapproved renovations